-Today there survives more some 25,000 partial and complete, ancient handwritten manuscript copies just of the New Testament, not to mention thousands of copies of the Old Testament...many of them predating the time of Christ.
+Today there survives more some 25,000 partial and complete, ancient handwritten manuscript copies of the New Testament, as well as thousands of copies of the Old Testament...many of them predating the time of Christ.
 Did you realize that?
-We have copies of the Old Testament that were around from before Jesus was born.
-Let me tell you quickly how they were found.
-It's an amazing story.
+We have copies of the Old Testament that are older than the time of Jesus.
+Let me tell you how they were found (a fascinating story).

 In 1947 a shepherd boy tending his father's sheep in Qumran, north and to the west of the Dead Sea in Israel, made an amazing discovery while looking for a lost goat.
 There in Qumran, in a hillside cave that had laid untouched for nearly two thousand years, this twelve-year-old Muslim boy discovered a collection of large clay jars containing carefully wrapped leather manuscripts.
 What this boy stumbled upon was an ancient collection of handwritten copies of the Old Testament that dated as far back as the third century before Christ.
 This was truly an amazing discovery!